-- Individual passband frame association. - Source association to provide multi-colour source lists including the 2 epochs of J-band. - List-driven photometry ; this is a key objective for VIKING, since it will be extremely valuable to derive list-driven photometry on the VIKING images for the list of objects selected in KIDS i-band. - Quality control features, as defined and led by the VIKING team, supported by the WSA team. - Generation of new image products, e.g. coadds of our two distinct J epochs.
+- Individual passband frame association. - Source association to provide multi-colour source lists including the 2 epochs of J-band. - List-driven photometry; this is a key objective for VIKING, since it will be extremely valuable to derive list-driven photometry on the VIKING images for the list of objects selected in KIDS i-band.
+A catalogue with list-driven photometry based on J-band selection will also be provided. - Quality control features, as defined and led by the VIKING team, supported by the VSA team. - Generation of new image products, e.g. coadds of our two distinct J epochs.